This post is a public service announcement to protect the most fragile among us. Don’t try this at home.

 As my 4 year old son likes to say, “it looks like the baby is in a dangerous spot!”
 New babies have what’s called a “startle reflex” that can make them jerk and twitch in their sleep.
 As a result, they can end up in a dangerous situation if they are not properly posed and spotted.
 This is another example of a composite image where the baby and setup were photographed separately.
 Baby was never in any danger.

 Even poses that seem “safe” can be dangerous if not performed properly.
-Newborns have immature circulatory systems.
-For this reason, improper positioning of the baby can cause blood flow obstruction.
+Newborns have immature circulatory systems and respiratory systems.
+For this reason, improper positioning of the baby can cause blood flow obstruction or limit the baby’s ability to breathe.
 You should always take care to make sure blood can reach the hands and feet at all times.
 If you haven’t had training from a reputable source on how to properly pose your baby, I’d recommend sticking to poses where baby is on his/her back for safety.

 Learn more about our Newborn Sessions.